Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Privacy preservation evaluation

+Subsequently, since $\lim_{t\to\infty}x^i(t)=\avrg{\mathsf{r}}$, we can conclude our proof by invoking Lemma~\ref{lem::conv_vanishing} that guarantees $\lim_{t\to\infty}\int_0^{t}\! \textup{e}^{-(t-\tau)}x^i(\tau)\textup{d}\tau=\lim_{t\to\infty}x^i(t)=\avrg{\mathsf{r}}$. \end{proof} To construct observer~\eqref{eq::out-observer}, the internal eavesdropper used its local state.
+To compensate for the lack of internal state information, the external eavesdropper is forced to employ a higher-order observer~\eqref{eq::out-observer-external} and invoke condition~\eqref{eq::nec-suf-admin-sig-b}, which the internal eavesdropper does not need.
+Thus, an external eavesdropper incurs a higher computational cost.

-When a malicious agent does not have direct access to all the signals in $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$, a rational strategy appears to be that the malicious agent estimates the signals it does not have access to.
-If those agents also have out-neighbors that their output signals are not available to the malicious agent, then the malicious agent should estimate the state of those agents as well, until the only inputs to the dynamics that it observes are the additive admissible perturbation signals.
+When an eavesdropper does not have direct access to all the signals in $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$, a rational strategy appears to be that the eavesdropper estimates the signals it does not have access to.
+If those agents also have out-neighbors that their output signals are not available to the eavesdropper, then the eavesdropper should estimate the state of those agents as well, until the only inputs to the dynamics that it observes are the additive admissible obfuscation signals.
 For example, in Fig.~\ref{fig::k-anom}, to obtain the reference value of agent $6$, agent $1$ compensates for the lack of direct access to $y^7(t)$, which enter the dynamics of agent $6$, by estimating the state of all the agents in subgraph $\mathcal{G}^{\underline{1}}_{3}$.
 Our results below however show that this strategy is not effective.
-In fact, we show that a malicious agent (internal or external) is able to uniquely identify the reference value of an agent $i\in\VV$ if and only if it has direct access to $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$ for all $t\in\real_{\geq0}$.
+In fact, we show that an eavesdropper (internal or external) is able to uniquely identify the reference value of an agent $i\in\VV$ if and only if it has direct access to $\{y^j(t)\}_{j\in\mathcal{N}_{\textup{out}+i}^i}$ for all $t\in\real_{\geq0}$.